Going for the One: Background

+Keyboardist Rick Wakeman, pictured performing in 2012.
+His return to the band in late 1976 introduced new instrumentation to the sessions.

-In the first two months of writing and recording, Moraz was fired from the band, which he did not expect.
-Anderson thought he "just wasn't playing like he was involved", and that his sound was not "too good, and that affected his vibe ... it was obvious that he just wasn't getting off on what we were doing."
-Several months after his exit, Moraz said he had to leave because of "the enormous psychological pressures at the time within the group ...
+During the first two months of these writing and rehearsal sessions, Moraz separated from the band—a development he later stated was unexpected.
+Anderson recalled that the keyboardist "just wasn't playing like he was involved", noting that his sound was not "too good, and that affected his vibe ... it was obvious that he just wasn't getting off on what we were doing."
+Conversely, Moraz attributed his departure to internal friction, stating months later that he left because of "the enormous psychological pressures at the time within the group...
 I felt there were a few things going on that I didn't know ...
 Unfortunately some people did not play the game fair, although the final decision was taken by all members."
-The decision was made after Rick Wakeman, who had left Yes in 1974 over differences surrounding their ambitious double album Tales from Topographic Oceans (1973) and whom Moraz replaced, was invited to play on Going for the One as a session musician by Yes manager Brian Lane and business partner Alex Scott.
-Wakeman had pursued a successful solo career, but by mid-1976 he faced financial problems after his tour earlier in the year had met its minimal targets.
-He became interested in playing with Yes again after he had heard a tape of early versions of two of their new songs, "Going for the One" and "Wonderous Stories".
-Upon his arrival in Switzerland, Wakeman was surprised by how much the band had changed.
-"We began relating to each other for the first time.
+This internal shift cleared the way for the return of former keyboardist Rick Wakeman, who had originally left Yes in 1974 over artistic differences surrounding their ambitious double album Tales from Topographic Oceans (1973).
+Wakeman, whom Moraz had originally replaced, was initially invited to play on Going for the One strictly as a session musician by Yes manager Brian Lane, who also managed Wakeman, and business partner Alex Scott.
+Although Wakeman had built a successful solo career, by mid-1976 he faced mounting financial difficulties after his tour earlier in the year only achieved its minimal targets.
+His interest in working with the band again was piqued after hearing a tape containing early rehearsal versions of "Going for the One" and "Wonderous Stories".
+Upon arriving in Switzerland, Wakeman noted a profound shift in the band's interpersonal dynamics, observing: "We began relating to each other for the first time.
 I think we had all grown up and became much more mature.
 Maybe I had to grow up more than them."

-At a subsequent party held by Claude Nobs, Lane and Squire convinced Wakeman to become a full-time member as the group would have difficulty in finding a suitable replacement to play Wakeman's parts on their upcoming tour, but did not tell him that they had already informed the press of his return.
-Wakeman found out when he saw himself on the front cover of Melody Maker, which had printed the news on 4 December 1976.
+Wakeman's status quickly shifted from session contributor to permanent member during a subsequent party hosted by Montreux Jazz Festival founder Claude Nobs.
+At the gathering, Lane and Squire successfully convinced Wakeman to rejoin full-time, arguing that the band would struggle to find a suitable touring keyboardist capable of replicating his intricate arrangements.
+However, Lane omitted the fact that he had already leaked the news of his official reinstatement to the music press.
+Wakeman only discovered the finality of his return when he saw himself featured on the front cover of the 4 December 1976 issue of Melody Maker.